tintin10q/computational-linguistics-summary/Classification/Native baiyes/Bayes rule.md

      - p(c) = Change of class (1)
      - documents in class / total documents
    - Posterior = class given the document
-     - He describes a document and you need to find the probability
+     - He describes a document, and you need to find the probability
      - Now we do the formula: Prior $\cdot \Pi$ p(d|c)
      - p(d|c) is chance of datapoint given class
      - Don't panic just look p(d|c) up in the tables you made.